RayBenefield/hermes/worklog.md

 # Work Log

+## #25

+Started doing some refactoring for the facebook code and got decently far.
+Still have some to go and I need to change it to transform based on domain event types rather than what we are currently doing.
+Quick break.

 ## #24

 Finally got back into things.
 I had to take like a 3 hour break in order to rest